-- The application must be made in consultation with the student's advisor. - The student must apply to teach a course from Course Offerings (available online from the Registrar's Office). - The student must submit the GSI Request Form (see below), a letter of support from the student's primary advisor, the syllabus, a statement of teaching philosophy (no more than two pages in length), and a CV. - The deadlines for applications are: - o The 1st Friday of September (5 PM, CST) for Spring Courses - o The 1st Friday of January (5 PM, CST) for Fall Courses - Applications are to be submitted to the Department Coordinator, with a copy to the Director of Graduate Studies and the Chair of the Department.
+- The application must be made in consultation with the student's advisor. - The student must apply to teach a course from Course Offerings (available online from the Registrar's Office). - The student must submit the GSI Request Form (see below), a letter of support from the student's primary advisor, the syllabus, a statement of teaching philosophy (no more than two pages in length), and a CV. - The deadline for applications is: - The first Friday of the Spring semester for courses to be taught in the following academic year (Fall/Spring). - Applications are to be submitted to the Department Administrator, with a copy to the Director of Graduate Studies and the Chair of the Department.